chettrick/stm32cubef4/Projects/STM32F401-Discovery/Examples/FLASH/FLASH_EraseProgram/readme.txt

 @par Example Description

-This example provides a description of how to erase and program the STM32F4xx FLASH.
+This example describes how to configure and use the FLASH HAL API to erase and program the internal FLASH memory.

 After Reset, the Flash memory Program/Erase Controller is locked.
 To unlock it, the FLASH_Unlock function is used.